 Once you have your greenery, take a look at our guide to making your own wreath, it'll talk you through the process step-by-step.

-14. Opt for organic, whatever your tipple of choice
+14. Choose organic, whatever your tipple of choice

 A switch that's easier to stomach than most, opting for organic alcohol not only reduces the impact of fertilisers and pesticides on the environment, but also (apparently) leaves drinkers with less of a hangover than non-organic options.
 What's not to love?